ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 .. note::

     Windows7/8 users may need to create a .ini file to allow the USB device to be recognised.
-On Windows10 the board should be reconised automatically.
+On Windows10 the board should be recognised automatically.

 If using waf to upload (Linux, MacOSX only):